How It Works

 The SAP can include work-life services, which offers students telephonic and web-based resources to help balance work, school, and life.
 Check with your organization to see if your SAP includes this benefit.
 If so, you may access those services through this link with your school-specific username and password.

-Our EAP is designed to help with all kinds of life situations.
+Our SAP is designed to help with all kinds of life situations.